Mallik0715/Personal_Portfolio/README.md

 - [Contact](#contact)

 ## About Me
 Hi!
-I'm **Karunakar Usala**, a passionate web developer skilled in both front-end and back-end technologies.
-I specialize in building full-stack applications using the **MERN stack** (MongoDB, Express.js, React.js, Node.js) and other modern web technologies like Django/Flask.
+I'm **Mallikarjun Milkuri**, a passionate web developer skilled in both front-end and back-end technologies.
+I specialize in building full-stack applications using the **Full stack Java **skilled in building scalable web applications using Java-based technologies and modern frameworks.
+I specialize in Spring Boot, Hibernate, and React.js, ensuring seamless integration between front-end and back-end systems.

 In this portfolio, you’ll find a selection of projects I’ve worked on, including web apps, game projects, and more.

 ## Technologies Used
 - **Frontend:** HTML, CSS, JavaScript, React.js, Tailwind CSS, Bootstrap
-- **Backend:** Node.js, Express.js
+- **Backend:** SpringBoot,Hibernate
-- **Database:** MongoDB
+- **Database:** MYSQL
 - **Version Control:** Git, GitHub
 - **Deployment:** Vercel

 ## Features
-- **Interactive Design:** A dynamic and responsive interface using React.js and Tailwind CSS.
+- **Interactive Design:** Modern and responsive design with React.js and Tailwind CSS.
 - **User Interaction:** Forms and dynamic data display powered by MongoDB.
-- **Backend Integration:** Data storage and management through Node.js and Express.js.
+- **Backend Integration:** Backend development using Spring Boot with RESTful APIs.
 - **Project Showcases:** View details of my projects, including live demos and source code.

 ## Installation